How the fragile Israel-Hamas ceasefire deal could unravel

 The US president went on to say that Palestinians would not have a right to return to Gaza under his plan to take US ownership of the enclave and rebuild it.

 Trump also told reporters on Monday: “I think a lot of the hostages are dead.”
-At least 34 of the hostages are dead, according to Israel, though the true number is expected to be higher.
+More than 30 of the hostages are dead, according to Israel.

+On Tuesday, during a meeting with Jordan’s King Abdullah, Trrump expressed doubt as to whether Hamas would meet the Saturday deadline.

 How likely is the ceasefire to hold?